umutarpayy/paper-reading/README.md

-# recently-read-papers
+# Recently Read Papers 📄

-A place to share the papers I've recently read along with my thoughts and comments on them.
+A curated collection of research papers I have recently read, summarized, and organized for future reference.
+This repository serves as a personal knowledge base and a way to share insights from the latest studies in AI, NLP, computer vision, and other areas of interest.